 In Microsoft 365 organizations with mailboxes in Exchange Online or standalone Exchange Online Protection (EOP) organizations without Exchange Online mailboxes, quarantine holds potentially dangerous or unwanted messages.
 For more information, see Quarantined messages in EOP.

-Sender: The send name and email address of the quarantined message.
+- Sender: The send name and email address of the quarantined message.

-Subject: The subject line text of the quarantined message.
+- Subject: The subject line text of the quarantined message.

-Date: The date and time (in UTC) that the message was quarantined.
+- Date: The date and time (in UTC) that the message was quarantined.

-Block Sender: Click this link to add the sender to the Blocked Senders list on your mailbox.
+- Block Sender: Click this link to add the sender to the Blocked Senders list on your mailbox.
 For more information, see Block a mail sender.

 A blocked sender can still send you mail.
 Any messages from this sender that make it to your mailbox will be immediately moved to the Junk Email folder.
-Future messages from this sender will go to your Junk Email folder or to the end-user quarantine.
-If you would like to delete these messages on arrival instead of quarantining them, use mail flow Rules (also known as transport rules) to delete the messages on arrival.
+Future messages from this sender will go to your Junk Email folder or to quarantine.
+If you would like to delete these messages on arrival instead of quarantining them, use mail flow rules (also known as transport rules) to delete the messages on arrival.